piers-sinclair/pierssinclair.github.io/_posts/2024-06-15-System-Design-in-Azure-for-clients-Video-Streaming-Service.md

 published: false
 ---

-Welcome to my series on System Design in Azure, where I take you through designing a complex system on the Azure platform.
+Welcome to my series on system design in Azure, where I take you through designing a complex system on the Azure platform.

 Generally, there are 3 steps I follow when a client asks me to architect a system for them.